 - Supervising probationary youthful offenders

 - Producing written reports

 - Working closely with police officers and courts

 Juvenile officers provide a vital service to their communities because they work to help troubled youth become trusted, successful and productive adults.
 They take a chance on adolescents that other people have given up on, and they help provide parents and guardians with tools to help keep their charges out of further trouble.

 What Kind of Education or Skills Do Juvenile Justice Officers Need?

-Aspiring juvenile officers must have a high school diploma, at minimum.
-Because most of them work as probation and community control officers, and because counseling services is such a vital part of the job of a juvenile officer, a bachelor's or even master's degree may be required.
+Aspiring juvenile officers must have a high school diploma, at the minimum.
+Because most of them work as probation and community control officers, and because counseling services are such a vital part of the job of a juvenile officer, a bachelor's or even master's degree may be required.
 In any case, it's never a bad idea to earn a college education.

 Areas of study that would be most beneficial to juvenile officers include social work, psychology, criminal justice, and criminology.
 An understanding of juvenile law and the criminal justice system is a must, as are interpersonal communication and writing skills.

-To get a job as a juvenile officer, a thorough criminal history and background investigation will likely be required.
+To get a job as a juvenile officer, a thorough criminal history, and background investigation will likely be required.
 Relevant past work experience may also be necessary, and candidates with prior military service may be eligible for veteran's preference points.

 What Are the Job Prospects for Juvenile Justice Officers?